 What Is the Watson Glaser Test?

-The Watson Glaser Critical Thinking Appraisal (WGCTA) is a psychometric test created by Goodwin Watson and Edward Glaser.
-It’s designed to measure how well you can:
+The Watson-Glaser Critical Thinking Appraisal (WGCTA) is a psychometric test that assesses how well you can:

 That’s why industries where decisions matter — like law, finance, consulting, and leadership roles — use it to filter out candidates who can think fast and think smart.